Remco van der Hofstad and I developed a mathematical technique to prove mean-field behavior

 A major goal of this project was to make the required analysis and computation as accessible as possible for mathematician and theoretical physicists, which was previously not the case.
 More information can be found here.

 In a project with ICMS, we observed an ongoing chemical reaction in which individual molecules were imaged used a super-resolution microscope.

 As the image were created using a super-resolution microscope only a small number of molecules are visible on each individual image.

 The challenge was to deduce from the small number of visible localization the molecules the functioning of the process.

 The result of this project were published in Science (2014).

-In a more recent project with ICMS, we want to understand the protein-protein interactions one the surface of nanoparticles.
+We want to understand the protein-protein interactions one the surface of nanoparticles.
 Such nanoparticles used in modern medicine with applications such as contrast agents and drug delivery systems.
 Nanoparticles in living organisms adsorb proteins on their surface.
 These proteins heavily influences the interaction between the particle and its surroundings.
 In this project we want to create a new methodology to measure the interaction between different kinds of proteins.
 The result of was finished in 2017, but has not been published in a journal up to this point.

 In this project Maria Deijfen and I study the properties of random graphs consisting of nodes of two types.

 These nodes create connections, in some random manner, which depend on the type of nodes involved.

 We analyze the structure of the created random graph and derive explicite formulas for the number of edge what are at least required to form one huge connected graphs.
 More information can be found here.